alditus/medical_assistant_bot_assignment/README.md

 ## Model Performance
 ### Extractive Question Answering
-- **Strengths**: Established an initial extractive QA environment with reasonable performance (F1: 70%, EM: 40%) as a baseline.
+- **Strengths**: Established an initial extractive QA environment with reasonable performance (F1: 70%, ExactMatch: 40%) as a baseline.
+Only trained for 3 epochs.
 - **Weaknesses**: Dependent on context availability at runtime, which may require an additional retrieval system.

 ### RAG Question Answering